-Inspired by one of our favorite brands, Patagonia, our mission statement says nothing about making a profit; what it all comes down to is the amount of good that Kapuluan accomplishes.
-However, our company needs to be profitable in order to stay in business and to accomplish our goals.
-Our ethos is to treat people well, respect the environment, and make great products which do no harm to people, animals, and planet.
+Inspired by one of our favorite eco-friendly brands, Patagonia, our mission statement says nothing about making a profit; what it all comes down to is the amount of good Kapuluan accomplishes.
+However, our company must be profitable to stay in business and accomplish our goals.
+Our ethos is to treat people well, respect the environment, and make great products that do not harm people, animals, and the planet.

-So, we decided to put together a list of our favorite eco friendly brands.
-These are all brands that we use in our everyday life to keep things simple and contribute positively to the world.
+So, we put together a list of our favorite eco-friendly brands.
+These are all brands we use daily to keep things simple and contribute positively to the world.

 After all, we are who we keep company with.

-In 2010, S’well was launched with a mission to rid the world of plastic bottles.
+In 2010, S’well was launched to rid the world of plastic bottles.

-S’well®, is a proud supporter of the U.S. Fund for UNICEF, donating $200,000 since 2015 to help provide clean water to the world’s most vulnerable children.
-UNICEF works in more than 100 countries around the world to improve access to safe water and sanitation facilities in schools and communities and to promote safe hygiene practices.
-For example, with just $1, UNICEF can provide one child with access to safe, clean water for a month.
+S’well® is a proud supporter of the U.S. Fund for UNICEF, donating $200,000 since 2015 to help provide clean water to the world’s most vulnerable children.
+UNICEF works in more than 100 countries worldwide to improve access to safe water and sanitation facilities in schools and communities and promote safe hygiene practices.
+For example, with just $1, UNICEF can provide one child access to safe, clean water for a month.

-“During the past thirty years, we’ve made many mistakes but we’ve never lost our way for very long.
-Although we first intended Patagonia as a way to free ourselves from the limitations of the original climbing business, precisely those limitations have kept us on our toes and helped us thrive.
-We still pursue climbing and surfing, activities that entail risk, require soul, and invite reflection.
+“During the past thirty years, we’ve made many mistakes but never lost our way for long.
+Although we first intended Patagonia to free ourselves from the limitations of the original climbing business, precisely those limitations have kept us on our toes and helped us thrive.
+We still pursue climbing and surfing, activities that entail risk, require soul and invite reflection.
 We favor informal travels with friends – doing what we love to do – to the camera-covered event.
-We can’t bring ourselves to knowingly make a mediocre product.
-And we cannot avert our eyes from the harm done, by all of us, to our one and only home.”
+We can’t bring ourselves to make a mediocre product knowingly.
+And we cannot avert our eyes from the harm done, by all of us, to our only home.”

-Our design approach is rooted in principles of conservancy and transparency, creating mats, towels, props and apparel while also making every possible effort to minimize environmental waste.
-We’re constantly searching for innovative partners and updated technologies to further respect the land upon which we place our mats and our intentions.
+Our design approach is rooted in principles of conservancy and transparency, creating mats, towels, props, and apparel while making every possible effort to minimize environmental waste.
+In addition, we’re constantly searching for innovative partners and updated technologies to respect further the land upon which we place our mats and intentions.

 As a company, we understand the impossibility of leaving no environmental footprint.
-But what we can commit to is 100% transparency, being clear about the decisions we make and, most importantly, where we have room to improve.
+But we can commit to 100% transparency, being clear about our decisions, and, most importantly, where we have room to improve.

 - Provide meaningful work